Bnjackson/sign-up-form/README.md

-# sign-up-form
+# Sing Up Form

-Mock sign up form built using HTML, CSS, and JS.
-Project is part of the Odin project.
+Simple mock sign up form.
+Built using HTML, CSS, and JS.
+Project for the Odin project.